diogotcorreia/proj-ist-unit-tests/iaed/2021-2022/iaed-p1/extensive_tests/README.md

 ## Extensive tests

-These tests' purpose is to test efficiency and to aid in the optimization of your code if you are having **Time Limit Exceeded** errors in Mooshak.
+This directory's purpose is to test efficiency and to aid in the optimization of your code if you are having **Time Limit Exceeded** errors in Mooshak.

 **Time Limit Exceeded** errors can happen as a result of flawed loops, however, in this project, time limit exceeded erros might also